The thin line between reason and delirium.

 Of course there's evidence of contact between Trump's people and Putin's people—dinners, phone calls, a shared dislike of Hillary—but nothing to warrant the widespread use of the term "Putin's puppet."
 That's appeared everywhere from the Washington Post to MSNBC.

 Trump is the "Siberian candidate," said a writer for The New York Times, using language right out of the conspiracy-theory thriller The Manchurian Candidate.
-"Putin has managed a bloodless coup," says Daily Kosblogger.
+"Putin has managed a bloodless coup," says a Daily Kosblogger.
 In short, Russia now runs America.

 Saturday Night Live runs skits showing a shirtless Putin bossing about a gurning Trump—a "manipulative dictator and his oblivious puppet," as The Guardian describes it.
 It's funny (at times) but it's worth remembering that the folks at SNL would have been in the frontline of mocking Obamaphobes who thought Obama was the plaything of Islamists.